Tanishj2/Big-Data-/README.md

 # Big-Data-
-MenuDriven Python Program to setup Hadoop Cluster
+MenuDriven Python Program.
+This program is based upon to set up Hadoop cluster.